RickStrahl/Westwind.AspNetCore/Westwind.AspNetCore.Markdown/readme.md

 To use this feature you need to do the following:

-* Create a Markdown View Template (prefer: `~/Views/__MarkdownPageTemplate.cshtml`)
+* Create a Markdown View Template (default is: `~/Views/__MarkdownPageTemplate.cshtml`)
 * Use `AddMarkdownPageProcessor()` to configure the page processing
 * Use `UseMarkdownPageProcessor()` to hook up the middleware
 * Create `.md` files for your content

+Note that the default template location can be customized for each folder and it can live anywhere including the `Pages` folder.

 ### Create a Markdown Page View Template
-The first thing that's required is a Markdown Page template that acts as a container for your markdown page on disk.
-The middleware reads in the Markdown file from disk, renders it to HTML and then uses the template to render the rendered Markdown into the template.
+The first thing that's required is a Markdown Page template that acts as an HTML page container for your Markdown text.
+This provides the host HTML document and most likely the common site Chrome you need to display your content in.

+The middleware reads in the Markdown file from disk, and then uses a generic MVC controller method call the specified template to render the page containing your Markdown text as the content.
+Typically the template page is pretty simple and only contains the rendered Markdown plus a reference to a `_Layout` page, but what goes into this template is really up to you.

-The `ViewBag.RenderedMarkdown` is an `HtmlString` instance that contains the HTML text.
-At minimum you can create a page like this:
+The actual rendered Markdown content renders into HTML is pushed into the page via  `ViewBag.RenderedMarkdown`, which is an `HtmlString` instance that contains the rendered HTML.

+A minimal template page can do something like this:

 ```html
 @{